emseibert/RustCompletion/README.md

 ![Basic Auto-Complete](/pics/simple.tiff?raw=true)
 (Note: we cannot ensure that all of these are 100% complete, but from the testing we performed it does capture the majority of them.)

 We used Phil Dawes' RACER program (located at https://github.com/phildawes/racer.git) as the starter for our package.
 It looks through Rust's source code for possible auto-complete options and returns the line that corresponds.
-We added additional functionality to RACER to accommodate more functions, and traits, and a few other things.
+We added additional functionality to RACER to accommodate traits, enums, and functions of structs, traits and enums.
 We also added auto-complete for personal functions (i.e. functions you wrote within the code) and for lifetime variables.

 Example of Auto Complete for Personal Functions:
 ![Personal Functions](/pics/personalFunc.tiff?raw=true)